sodascience/metasyn/docs/source/developer/distributions.rst

     ``<prefix>.<distribution_name>``

-    Distributions that are part of the core metasyn distribution provider list should use ``core`` as the prefix, e.g. ``core.multinoulli``.
+    Distributions that are part of the core metasyn distribution registry list should use ``core`` as the prefix, e.g. ``core.multinoulli``.

 BaseDistribution class has a series of abstract methods that *must be* implemeted by derived classes, these are: